 \subsection{Completeness}

 Incompleteness of the final galaxy sample must be accounted for before computing the UV LF.
 Genuine high-redshift galaxies can become blended with other objects, and near the limiting magnitude of the detection images, photometric scattering can cause objects to drop in/out of the selection.
-We therefore run injection-recovery simulations to derive corrections for these effects in bins of $\Muv$ and $\zphot$.
-First, we populate a redshift--absolute-magnitude grid with steps of $\Delta z = 0.05$ and $\Delta M = 0.1$, assuming the DPL LF derived in \citet{harikane24}.
+We therefore ran injection-recovery simulations to derive corrections for these effects in bins of $\Muv$ and $\zphot$.
+First, we populated a redshift--absolute-magnitude grid with steps of $\Delta z = 0.05$ and $\Delta M = 0.1$, assuming the DPL LF derived in \citet{harikane24}.
 The absolute magnitude grid extends down to $\Muv = -19$, well below the limiting magnitude of UltraVISTA DR6, to account for the photometric up-scattering of faint sources.
 The grid consists of $10^6$ sources.
-Then, we generate mock $Y$ and $J$ photometry.
-We draw rest-frame UV slopes, $\beta_{\rm{UV}}$, from a Gaussian distribution centred on $\beta_{\rm{UV}}=-2$ with standard deviation $\sigma=0.2$ \citep{Bowler14}.
-We inject empirical PSF models (see Sect. \ref{sec:psf homogenisation}) into the imaging, assuming sources are generally unresolved in ground-based imaging \citep[see][]{Bowler14}.
-We inject $10^3$ sources at a time into the $Y+J$ image so as to not artificially boost the number density too much.
-Then, we run \texttt{SExtractor} in the same manner as in Sect. \ref{sec:catalogues} and select sources using the same cuts.
-We show the 30, 40 and 50\% completeness limits in Fig. \ref{fig:z-Muv}.
+Then, we generated mock $Y$ and $J$ photometry.
+We drew rest-frame UV slopes, $\beta_{\rm{UV}}$, from a Gaussian distribution centred on $\beta_{\rm{UV}}=-2$ with standard deviation $\sigma=0.2$ \citep{Bowler14}.
+We injecedt empirical PSF models (see Sect. \ref{sec:psf homogenisation}) into the imaging, assuming sources are generally unresolved in ground-based imaging \citep[see][]{Bowler14}.
+We injected $10^3$ sources at a time into the $Y+J$ image so as to not artificially boost the number density too much.
+Then, we ran \texttt{SExtractor} in the same manner as in Sect. \ref{sec:catalogues} and select sources using the same cuts.
+We show the 30, 40, and 50\% completeness limits in Fig. \ref{fig:z-Muv}.
 The faintest sources in our sample correspond roughly to the 40\% contour, below which the completeness drops rapidly.